FordLabs/retroquest/README.md

 The schema produced for H2 may not conform exactly to the Postgresql schema used in production.

 ### Docker
-Running the application locally with Postgresql requires a running instance of the Docker Postgresql container:
+Running the application locally with Postgresql requires a running instance of the Docker Postgresql container, which can be started from the ```./api``` directory:

 ```
-cd ./api && docker-compose up
+docker-compose up
 ```

 Start the backend with Gradle: